The Story Of Josephine Earp, The Mystery Woman Who Became The Common-Law Wife Of Old West Lawman Wyatt Earp

 C.S.
 Fly/Arizona State LibraryA portrait of Sheriff Johnny Behan, who hid during the O.K.
 Corral shootout and only emerged later to arrest Wyatt Earp.

 Records showed that Sadie Mansfield and Behan moved in together while living in Tombstone in 1880.
-Decades later as Josephine Earp, she admitted that she had moved to Tombstone to live with him.
+Decades later, as Josephine Earp, she admitted that she had moved to Tombstone to live with him.

 But then a year later, Behan arrested Wyatt Earp after the shootout at the O.K.
 Corral — and may have inadvertently introduced his lover to the man she would marry.

-The Relationship Of Wyatt And Josephine Earp
+Inside The Relationship Of Wyatt Earp And Josephine Earp

 In 1881, Tombstone was one of the wealthiest mining towns in the west, where the peace was kept by brothers Wyatt and Virgil Earp.
 So when a gang tried to take over the town, it was up to the Earps to stop them.